ayoskovich/personalSite/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Technical Skills"
+title = "Skills"
-subtitle = ""
+subtitle = "Proven capabilities in the following"

 # Showcase personal skills or business features.
 #